gabi-joye/Diabetes-Risk-Prediction/README.md

 This dataset contains signs and symptoms data for patients who are either newly diabetic or at risk of developing diabetes.
 The features include:

-Age

-Gender

-Polyuria

-Polydipsia

-Sudden weight loss

-Weakness

-Polyphagia

-Genital thrush

-Visual blurring

-Itching

-Irritability

-Delayed healing

-Partial paresis

-Muscle stiffness

-Alopecia

-Obesity
+Age, Gender, Polyuria, Polydipsia, Sudden weight loss, Weakness, Polyphagia, Genital thrush, Visual blurring, Itching, Irritability, Delayed healing, Partial paresis, Muscle stiffness, Alopecia, Obesity

 The target variable, Class, indicates whether a patient is diabetic or non-diabetic.
 All features are binary except for Age, which is numerical.

 A Random Forest machine learning model was chosen for this project because it performs well with binary features and is effective at capturing non-linear relationships between symptoms.

+**Tools Used**
+Python, Machine Learning Modles

 **Exploratory Data Analysis (EDA)**